-BMW recast the current 5-Series-referred to in close-knit BMW-enthusiast circles by its internal designation, the F10-to be more of a driver's car than the former F60 version, and it shows, with a lean, masculine look that really showcases BMW's best sense for classic sport-sedan proportions.
+BMW reworked the current 5-Series-referred to in close-knit BMW-enthusiast circles by its internal designation, the F10-to be more focused on the driver than the prior F60 version.
+It shows, with a lean, masculine look that really showcases BMW's best sense for classic sport-sedan proportions.

-To those BMW fans, it has signaled the brand's moving on from the era of controversial BMW designs and to a new kind of straightforward, more upright classic-sport sedan designs that seem to reach a couple of generations back.
+To those BMW fans, it has signaled the brand has ended an era of controversial design, and has moved on to a more straightforward, classic-sport sedan presentation.

 While that hasn't changed for 2014-neither has the delightful silhouette and near-perfect stance, thankfully-BMW has given the 5-Series lineup a more 'up front' face, with new lines around the familiar kidney grille, plus a more aggressive-looking lower air intake below.
 There's also a more dramatic taillamp design, and xenon adaptive headlamps are standard with LED headlamps optional.
 Also, side indicator lights are now integrated into the exterior mirrors .
 Inside, there are better coordinated exterior trims, and a refreshed dash appearance with a new iDrive controller and touch pad.